 Tosa traditional Japanese paper Tosa washi

-A brilliant world that has a history of over 1000 years
+A brilliant world with a history of over 1000 years

 The combination of nature and craftsmanship

 Tosa Washi is a kind of Japanese paper made in Kochi prefecture, both in the city of Tosa and around the town of Ino.

 In the past, it was used as a receptacle for wallets or medicine or as a paper lantern.
 Now it has a wide range of uses, such as for paper collages on fusuma or packaging for confectionary.
 Furthermore, it is a highly evaluated paper, not only in Japan but also in other countries, for its role in Japanese bookmaking and in modifications made to paintings.

 The production of many types of Japanese paper that originate in various areas in Japan has reduced.
 However, 300 kinds of Tosa Washi continue to be produced even now.

 There are various explanations about the history of Tosa Washi and, although it is not clear, there is a theory that Ki no Tsurayuki was influential in conveying information about the paper from the year 930 (for a period of 8 years).
 This is because Ki no Tsurayuki was a noted literary court noble and also known as one of the Hyakunin Isshu poets (one hundred classical Japanese poems by one hundred poets) of the Heian period and when he was appointed as the provincial governor of Tosa, he encouraged the paper production industry.
 At the very least it is known that Tosa Washi is a traditional handicraft that has a history of over 1000 years.
 And in the Heian period it was used to wrap articles presented to the imperial family and from this time onwards documents remain providing evidence that it was known as a high quality Japanese paper made in the Tosa region.
 At the time, Japanese paper, sometimes together with shells, was considered precious because it was used to make kai awase, which is a game played by the aristocracy as something to be enjoyed during their leisure time where the pictures pasted onto clam shells are matched,